KualiCo/red-rover/README.md

     })
   })
 ```
-In the circumstance when you desire a single response from a group of
+In the circumstance when you desire a single event delivery to a group of
 subscribers you can create a subscriber group that will act as a single
 subscriber.
 This is particularly useful if you have load-balanced servers
 but you only want a single action to take place.